bpourian/FizzBuzz-Java/README.md

 TDD FizzBuzz in Java

-This is a simple Java terminal application to create the fizzbuzz application.
+This is a simple Java terminal application to create the fizzbuzz kata.